laanwj/sundog/README.md

 - Sublight flight.
 - Warp (albeit without fancy effects).
 - Loading / reading save states (`l` and `s` respectively).
-- Ground combat
+- Ground combat.
+- Space combat.

 Is it fully playable?
-Probably: all the critical things have been implemented, but not everything has been tested there may be remaining bugs.
+Probably: all the critical things have been implemented, but not everything has been tested so there may be remaining bugs.

 ### To be done

 Non-critical:

-- Sound: as the game uses XBIOS DoSound call for sound, this would involve emulating the YM2149F PSG sound chip, at least up to a point (or as there seems to be a fixed number of 36 sound effects: substituting sampled sounds).
+- *Sound*: as the game uses XBIOS DoSound call for sound, this would involve emulating the YM2149F PSG sound chip, at least up to a point (or as there seems to be a fixed number of 36 sound effects: substituting sampled sounds).
-- Initial FTL animation is missing: this is an assembly routine that triggers *before* the bootstrapping of the p-machine.
+- *Initial FTL animation is missing*: this is an assembly routine that triggers *before* the bootstrapping of the p-machine.
-- Not all of the stuff in SHIPLIB has been implemented.
-There are four native procedures in this segment (0x16, 0x18, 0x19, 0x1a) which seem to be rendering effects for the ship the viewscreen (stars, moving enemies, fire weapon animation, warp animation respectively).
+- *Not all of the stuff in SHIPLIB has been implemented.* There are four native procedures in this segment (0x16, 0x18, 0x19, 0x1a) which seem to be rendering effects for the ship the viewscreen (stars, explosion, fire weapon animation, warp animation respectively).
 There seems to be no further user interaction code.
+Only the warp animation is completely not implemented at this time, the others are at least able-enough placeholders.

 ### Future ideas